jsn/icfp06/README.rst

     laptop to run ``sandmark.umz``.
 Opcode dispatch is just a C ``switch``, hence the name.
 Branch misprediction happens almost on every opcode dispatch.

+    **EDIT**: (02.05.2022) Apparently C compilers are now smart enough to generate branchy dispatch instructions even for naive switch code?
+Now switch.c is almost as fast as goto.c (~7% slower, perhaps?).

 c/goto.c
     Best I can do with pure C so far (w/o e.g. assembly tricks).
 Takes